labeattie/lucasbeattiedotcom/_posts/2022-01-03-why-civil-engineers-vba.md

 I think about how I would approach the problem without VBA, set up the Excel sheet to be used in that way, and then use VBA to speed up data entry and iteration.
 Then when someone checks the calculation, they can use the sheet as if there is no VBA, and plug in some of the inputs to spot check all calculations.

 That's it!
-I hope I've peaked your interest and inspired you to poke around in VBA a bit.
-I aim for this to first post of many on this website related to Excel and VBA.
+I hope I've piqued your interest and inspired you to poke around in VBA a bit.
+I aim for this to be the first post of many on this website related to Excel and VBA.
 Good luck and let me know how it goes for you!